-CARE's CPA rating analysis begins by a review of the economy and the industry in which the insurance company operates.
+CARE's analysis of issuer rating begins with a review of the economy and the industry in which the insurance company operates.
 The nature of insurance regulation and the competitive position of the company are also examined.
 CARE Ratings then applies the "RAMELS" framework to assess the financial strength of the subject insurance company.
-No one factor is considered in isolation but all factors are viewed in conjunction before assigning a rating.
+Before assigning a rating, not just a single factor is considered in isolation but all the factors are viewed in conjunction.